Santa María del Oro, Jalisco: Hydrography

 The hydrological resources are provided by the rivers: Itzícuaro, Canela, Oro, Hornos, Plátanos, Agostadero, and Horcones.
 The streams are: Los Bordones, Calaquio, Los Toros, La Chimenea, La Preñada, Barranca del Alnaco, Barranca del Llano, Juan Pablo, La Huerta, and El Granadillo.
 In addition to having three hot water springs.

 Climate

 The climate is semi-dry, with dry autumn, winter and spring, and warm, without well-defined winter thermal changes.
 The average annual temperature is 75 °F (24 °C), with a maximum of 88.5 °F (31.4 °C) and a minimum of 62 °F (16.6 °C).
 The rainfall regime is during July and August, with an average rainfall of 1,075.1 millimeters.
 The prevailing winds are from the southwest.

 Flora and fauna

 Its vegetation is made up of wooded areas where species such as oak, ash tree and cold tropical species and a wide variety of fruit trees are located.

-There are opossums, badgers, foxes, rabbits, coyotes, deers, and skunks, existing a great variety of birds.
+There are opossums, badgers, foxes, rabbits, coyotes, deers, pumas, and skunks, existing a great variety of birds.